dhmit/urop/src/2_git_install_setup.md

 ## Sync with GitHub
 Atom is incredibly powerful because it is heavily integrated with GitHub, but first it is necessary to sign in to GitHub to allow it to perform some of the necessary commands.

-After the project is successfully loaded onto your computer, click on the GitHub logo in the bottom-right of Atom
+After the project is successfully loaded onto your computer, click on the GitHub logo in the bottom-right of Atom.

 ![](./images/github_button.png)